The Crab and the Monkey: Variants

 The name of the story, the list of allies, and the details of the attacks vary in different parts of Japan.
 For example, in Kansai one of the allies is a quantity of oil.
 In a version of the story published in a Japanese textbook in 1887, an egg appears in place of the chestnut and a piece of kelp replaces the cow dung.
 The egg attacks the monkey by exploding and the kelp slips from under his foot.

 In the version of the story published by Andrew Lang, the crab gathers the unripe fruit and is not killed, but the monkey leaves her for dead.

-Modern versions of the story often tone down the violence.
+Modern versions of the story often tone down the violence such as changing characters' deaths to injuries.
 The title "The Crab and the Monkey" or "The Story of the Monkey and the Crab" similarly reduce the violence apparent in the older "Monkey-Crab Battle" name.

 Twentieth-century Japanese novelist Ryunosuke Akutagawa wrote a short story based on the folktale in which, after avenging their mother's death by attacking the monkey, the crab children are arrested and face the death penalty.

 In a completely different version of the story, when the monkey climbs the tree and takes all the persimmons the crab advises him to hang his basket of fruit from a branch.
 When the monkey hangs his basket on a thin branch, the branch breaks and the basket of fruit falls.
 The crab quickly carries the fruit off and crawls down a hole.
 The monkey decides to defecate on the crab, and sticks his buttocks down the hole.
 The crab quickly shaves the monkey's bottom, which is why to this day monkeys have hairless bottoms and hair grows on crabs' claws.

 Similar stories involving a crab and a monkey, or a monkey and a toad, or other creatures seeking vengeance are found in China, Korea, and Mongolia, and among the Ainu.